 Unless you do something truly outrageous or dangerous, no horns are honked at you.
 Everyone seems to realize that we’re all in this together.
 And that’s important.
 With smaller cars and fewer large vehicles, visibility and mobility are greatly improved.
 Oddly enough, this brings to mind self-driving vehicles, and whether they will be an improvement, at least as far as traffic goes?
 And that’s a great question.
 What keeps Mexico City traffic going is the skill and the attitude of the drivers.

 As far as motorcycles go, there were plenty.
 But for the most part, the single cylinder bikes roamed the streets doing their thing on weekdays, and the big Harleys and BMWs stayed home until Sunday, when they came out onto the streets or languished by the cafés.
+If you are looking for used harleys, contact your motorcycle dealer now.

 Here in Austin, the sheer number of people in vehicles out running around on the weekends can often cause traffic jams of their own.
 Whereas in Mexico City, the traffic is noticeably less than on weekdays, primarily because goods and services are more prevalent in areas where people live.
 Which means that to get a quart of milk, or a box of cereal, or a beer in Austin you have to get into your car and drive somewhere.
 In Mexico City, you can get all these same items – and much more – within walking distance of your residence.
 And that’s a huge advantage.
 Wider sidewalks and tree-lined boulevards make walking or riding a bicycle a pleasure rather than a risk.